Locomotive wheelslip: Overview

 The greatest effort is required from a locomotive when starting.
-At this time, if the engineer applies too much power to the wheels (i.e., for a steam locomotive, the engineer opens the regulator too far) the turning force applied to the wheel will greatly exceed the opposing friction force affected by the surface of the rail, and the wheel will turn without being able to move the train forward.
-If the engineer does not take quick corrective action (i.e. by closing the regulator) the locomotive can end up stationary with its wheels spinning: this can damage both the locomotive drive mechanism, through running too fast; and the rail surface, which, in extreme cases, can be left with a dip where the spin took place.
+At this time, if the driver applies too much power to the wheels (i.e., for a steam locomotive, the driver opens the regulator too far) the turning force applied to the wheel will greatly exceed the opposing friction force affected by the surface of the rail, and the wheel will turn without being able to move the train forward.
+If the driver does not take quick corrective action (i.e. by closing the regulator) the locomotive can end up stationary with its wheels spinning: this can damage both the locomotive drive mechanism (through running too fast) and the rail surface, which, in extreme cases, can be left with a dip where the spin took place.
 Such a dip can be dangerous if not repaired.

 Some locomotive types were more prone to this phenomenon than others.
 Also, the effect is much more likely to occur with a heavier train or where the rail surface is compromised, for example, during wet or icy weather, or when there is oil or leaves on the track.